ismaberra/goalguard/README.md

 For helping, here is an initial dataset containing 123 real-life videos of 25 frames each : - https://drive.google.com/drive/folders/1RcVAFkH2hxDxp-5_n5XqajuaeXmDl0Yp?usp=sharing

 The file "penalty_16.avi" is a visualization of the Body joint extraction of the video "penalty_16" of this dataset.
+And the final dataset is in "datasets".

-All the final files are contained in the dataset Body Joint Extraction.
+All the files are contained in the dataset Body Joint Extraction.

 # III) Model